dlaub3/smsapp/readme.md

 All of this is run through Laravel Mix which is built on Webpack.
 So please refer to the Laravel documentation for more information.

+## Notes

+For analytics you can create a file called analytics-scripts.js at the project root.
+All scripts placed in this file will be included in /resources/views/layouts/app.blade.php.
+They will be included inline in the html.
+So make sure you use ```<script>``` tags.
+And depending on your project structure you may need to change the path in app.blade.php

+## Todo
+- Create unit and functional tests
+- Enable progressive web app features

 ## Security Vulnerabilities